 He whispered the answer to himself, "Because I was blinded."

 For most of these past few years, Tai had been pushed by a desire not to lose to his rival, rather than a genuine desire to be with his childhood friend.
 Had he really loved Sora at all?
 On some level, Tai determined that he must have.
 As Jun stated earlier, he did know her well.
 And he did have some amorous feelings for her after Matt forced him to look at her in a different light.
-Yet it seemed that these feelings were self induced and unshared by the party to which they were devoted.

 What Tai currently felt for Jun was exactly the opposite.
 This had crept up on him unexpectedly; there wasn't anything, or rather anyone, pushing him toward her.
 She was his friend at first, then his confidante, and eventually the only person who could truly understand him.
 The more Tai thought about it, the more he realized just how much he'd become smitten with Davis' sister.
 He absolutely loved her smile; perhaps because it was something she so often kept to herself.
 Anytime she bestowed one upon him, Tai felt as if he'd received a special gift.
 Sometimes he believed no one wanted to see Jun be happy more than he.
 Not even Davis.
-He felt that she truly deserved contentedness for simply being the considerate person that she was.
+He felt that she truly deserved to be content for simply being the considerate person that she was.
 And, he realized, he wanted to be the one to bring her that happiness.

 The icing on the cake was the way she accepted him for everything that he was.
 Unlike most of his other friends, Jun never urged Tai to "do something with his life."
 To the contrary, she always encouraged him to find himself before seeking out a place in society.
 She never rejected any aspect of his character.
 In fact, it was usually Jun who pointed out values in traits even Tai thought were harmful.
 Yet, despite all this, the prime reason Tai felt he was growing attracted to Jun was the fact that, unlike Sora, any amorous advances he made towards her, conscious or not, were usually returned.

 Tai slapped himself on the head.
-"What an idiot I am," he said to himself, staring up at the door to the Motomiya's apartment from his car.
+"What an idiot I am," he said to himself, staring up at the door to the Motomiya's apartment from beside his car.
 "She likes me too."